HosonoDE/EasyAI-PHP/README.md

 // $response = "37 million"
 ```

-Right now you can choose these models:
+Right now you can choose these enums:
 ```php
 /* Currently points to gpt-3.5-turbo-0125. */
 OpenAIChatModel::Gpt35Turbo => 'gpt-3.5-turbo',